gu-lseg/intro-to-programming/source/introduction.rst

 Python
 ======

-Python is a simple to learn yet fully featured, high-level, object oriented programming language.
+Python is a simple-to-learn yet fully featured, high-level, object oriented programming language.
 It's popular both in academia, science and other industries.
 The concepts however will apply to most other object oriented languages.

 Two things to bear in mind:

 * A language - The textual instructions you type.
 * An interpreter - A program (called `python`) that reads and executes that language.

 Together we will learn the correct syntax and grammar of the Python language.

 When we ask the interpreter to execute it, it is interpreter that understands how to translate Python scripts into creating and manipulating objects according to your instructions.